ZaparooProject/zaparoo-floppy/README.md

 A ardunio based project to launch games on the [TapTo](https://tapto.wiki/Main_Page) platform via the contents of a floppy disc using the Adafruit Floppy FeatherWing.

 ## How It Works
-The M4 (or RP2040) microcontroller interfaces the the FeatherWing to connect a 34 pin floppy drive.
-The supporting libaries allow the controller to read the discs from any 3.5 or 5.25 IBM PC compatible FAT floppy disc (so pretty much any 90s floppy drive will work).
+A microcontroller interfaces with the FeatherWing to connect a 34 pin floppy drive.
+The supporting libaries allow the controller to read from any 3.5 or 5.25 IBM PC compatible FAT floppy disk (so pretty much any 90s floppy drive will work).
 When a write-protected disc is inserted into the drive, the controller will look at the root of the disk for a file called "tapto.txt".
 The contents of this file are the same as the text in a stanard TapTo nfc tag (See [TapScript](https://tapto.wiki/TapScript)).
 Until another disk is inserted, the motor of the drive will not spin.

 ## Required Hardware
 1. Adafruit Floppy FeatherWing ([Buy](https://www.adafruit.com/product/5679) or [Build](https://github.com/adafruit/Adafruit_Floppy_FeatherWing_PCB)).